 I was looking for clear goals for my conscious emotional-imagination images and therefore began to imagine my body with healthy joints and muscles.

-I looked at a lot of images of the physical inner life of a healthy person, of bones and joints and also of everything related to them: tendons, muscles, connective tissue, nerve cells…and soon realized that graphics were usually more pleasant to me than photographs.
+I looked at many images of the physical inner human life of a healthy person.
+I looked at the bones and joints and at everything related to them: tendons, muscles, connective tissue, nerve cells…and soon realized that I usually felt more comfortable with graphics than with photographs.
 So I specifically chose pictures that best matched my imagination and well-being and gave me a good overview of my body interior.
 And that put another complexion on things.
 I got more specific ideas about what it looked like within the areas where I felt the arthritis pain.
 Over time, I became better and better in explaining the different processes in my body.

-The previous years, my RA hadn‘t occurred evenly over all the days, weeks and months.
+In the previous years, my RA hadn‘t occurred evenly during all the days, weeks and months.
 There were times when it had been more imperceptible, slower, less inflammatory and less painful.
-This was always the case when I could relax more intensively than usual during the illness and thus also relieve enough stress to get closer to or even from time to time below the critical limit, where stress becomes gets overloading.
-That this was the case struck me in the situations in which I had found myself: beautiful and harmonious family reunions, activities with my friends, pleasant walks, fun and joy, an exciting film, a captivating reading, all in all, not the everyday life.
+This was always the case when I could relax more intensively than usual during the illness and thus also relieve enough stress to get closer to or even from time to time below the critical limit, where stress becomes overloading.
+I realized this in the situations in which I had found myself being less tormented by pain such as beautiful and harmonious family reunions, for example, activities with my friends, pleasant walks, fun and joy, an exciting film or a captivating read.
+All in all, not in everyday life.

-However, I wasn‘t able to feel that and how tensed I was in normal, everyday situations.
-I could only compare my experiences and the inflammations and pains that accompany them, and in hindsight, I attributed them to my tension level in these situations.
-That’s why I practised relaxing more in all sorts of normal situations and taking a more relaxed attitude into my habit by taking over and over again the previously viewed images of healthy and strong hands, arms, elbows, etc. until they were completely familiar to me.
-I imagined my own body healthy in this way, combined these ideas with relaxation and happy memories and found that I could also recreate unrestricted and carefree body movements and postures!
+However, I wasn’t able to feel that, and how tensed I was in typical, everyday situations.
+I could only compare my experiences and the inflammations and pain that accompanied them, and in hindsight, I attributed them to my tension level in these situations.
+That’s why I practised to relax more in all sorts of ordinary situations and habituated a more relaxed approach by memorizing the previously viewed images of healthy and strong hands, arms, elbows over and over again until they were utterly familiar to me.
+This way, I imagined my own body as healthy, combined these ideas with relaxation and happy memories and found that I could also recreate unrestricted and carefree body movements and postures!

-By the use of relaxing body-techniques (autogenic training, Feldenkrais-method, progressive muscle relaxation…) we improve body perception.
-Doing that we‘ll learn how to detect and eliminate tension with relaxation.
+By the use of relaxing body-techniques (such as Autogenic Training, the Feldenkrais-Method, Progressive Muscle Relaxation) we can improve body perception.
+Doing that we’ll learn how to detect and eliminate tension with relaxation.

-This was exactly what I needed in the case of my rheumatoid arthritis to cure it.
+This was precisely what I needed to heal my rheumatoid arthritis.

-So in my first healing exercises (today’s Level 1), I used the fact that health, as described more detailed above, can begin through the head, thoughts and emotions, even if the rest of the body is restricted by a disease.
+So in my first HeilÜben-exercises (today’s Level 1), I used the fact that health, as described more detailed above, can begin through the mind, thoughts and emotions, even if the disease restricts the rest of the body.

 This helped me to experience more consciously again, despite illness-related limitations, which at the start made purely body-therapeutic interventions very difficult or even impossible.

-Doing so, I realized that the sensibility was not only a little lost in terms of my tension.
-In contrast to my feelings of pain and unhappiness, i.e. to the sensation of strong stimuli, I noticed many finer physical stimuli due to various effects of my RA no longer at all or at least only noticed them physically ataly weakened.
+Doing so, I realized that my sensibility was weakened not only in terms of my tension.
+In contrast to my feelings of pain and unhappiness, both strong stimuli, I no longer noticed many more delicate physical stimuli due to various effects of my RA at all or at least only noticed them physically significantly weakened.

-That my fine sentiencies vanished due to RA I first figured by looking at the broken little hairs on the back of my hand and fingers.
-By that, I noticed that I was grabbing and touching things just little too hard than it would have been necessary – but I didn‘t felt touch anymore without pressuring more and more within my movement.
-I needed more and more force as I lost more and more my ability to sene and feel.
-So I also understood through other experiences with the RA how the effects of the disease affected my perception of my changed sensations.
-I realized that the RA changed my body in such a way that I was less able to help myself when I could perceive things and connections less well and my senses no longer or no longer sufficient to report to the police.
+That my fine sentiences vanished due to RA, I first figured by looking at the broken little hairs on the back of my hand and fingers.
+By that, I noticed that I was grabbing and touching things just little too hard than it would have been necessary – but I could not sense touch anymore without performing my movements using more and more tension.
+I needed more force increasingly as I lost my ability to sense and feel.
+Thus I also understood through other experiences with RA how the effects of the disease changed my sensations which in turn manipulated my perception.
+I realized that RA changed my body in such a way that I was less able to help myself when I could perceive things and connections less well, and my senses did no longer provide sufficient feedback.

-The worse I felt or felt something with my hands, the deafer they were, the more they hurt me, the worse I felt.
-The more swollen my feet and legs were, the worse my knees were, the worse I appeared.
-Not just once, but often, too often.
-Restricted senses therefore also lead to unhealthy body movement and posture.
+The more inaccurate the sense of touch in my hands became, the deafer they were, the more they hurt, the worse I felt.
+The more swollen my feet and legs were, the worse the condition of my knees was, the worse my walk became.
+Not just once, but often, too often, I couldn’t walk like my joints would have needed it.
+My restricted senses, therefore, also led to unhealthy body movement and a poor posture.
 In my worst times, I would sometimes slam my crooked hands desperately at my desk and hated them for how crippled they were.
 It was like they were against me.
-I wanted to be able to feel right with them again, I wanted them to be completely mobile again and above all painless.
-At the same time, however, I knew very well that by using force that wouldn‘t happen.
+I wanted to be able to feel with them, I wanted them to be completely mobile again, and above all, I wanted them to be painless.
+At the same time, however, I knew very well that by using force that wouldn’t happen.

-My senses and sentiencies, which constitute my perception, were modified by my RA (takes to mean: by inflammation, pain, swellings, numbness, limitation of motion, energy loss and overfatigue).
-Thus I was inevitably in the unfortunate situation of being unable to get the fine sentiencies of me and my surroundings through my senses (damaged by the disease) I got before RA.
-Out of these lessened sentiencies arose information that was modified by rheumatoid arthritis.
-And out of these modified informations my RA-reality came into being.
-A reality that wasn‘t very real anymore: I forgot the things I couldn‘t feel anymore, I forgot all those movements RA made impossible.
+My senses and sentiences, which constitute my perception, were modified by my RA (takes to mean: by inflammation, pain, swellings, numbness, limitation of motion, energy loss and overfatigue).
+Thus I was inevitably in the unfortunate situation of being unable to perceive the fine sentiences of me and my surroundings through my senses (damaged by the disease) I had been able to sense before RA.
+Out of my now lessened sentiences arose information that was modified by rheumatoid arthritis.
+And out of this modified information, my RA-reality came into being.
+A reality that wasn’t very real anymore: I forgot the things I couldn’t feel anymore, I forgot all those movements RA made impossible.
 It wasn’t just about being unable to move freely because of an RA, to be in pain and the destruction of joints in prospect, it was about me forgetting my actual range of movement.

-Accordingly restricted were motion and posture of my body.
-On one hand, this solidified my RA and on the other caused other restrictions and health implications.
+Accordingly restricted were the motion and posture of my body.
+On the one hand, this solidified my RA and on the other caused other restrictions and health implications.

-Progressive change and longer duration of the disease increased not only the difference to my fellow human beings, but also to the person I used to be.
-Stronger and faster changes by the RA were usually even better than slight, steady and unusual.
-The greater the difference that RA normality had to my former healthier normality, the clearer it became to me how much influence the RA has on my own life.
-I had to fight against certain operational blindness, which made my life and feelings with RA more and more my habit.
-I learned with my own body that information and thus also information from my own feelings change me.
-Just because something is changing that doesn‘t necessarily mean it is changing for the better.
+Progressive change and longer duration of the disease increased not only the difference between me and my fellow human beings but also between the person I was and the person I used to be.
+Stronger and faster changes by RA were usually even better than slight, steady and unusual.
+The more significant the difference between the RA-normality and my former healthier normality, the clearer it became to me how much influence RA had on my life.
+I had to fight against certain operational blindness, which pushed the habituation of my life and my feelings influenced by my disease.
+I learned with my own body that information and thus also information coming from my sentiences change me.
+And just because something is changing that doesn‘t necessarily mean it is changing for the better.

-Thus it was hardly surprising that my rheumatoid arthritis, a chronic inflammatory process with pain, swelling and deformations, could not be left out of it alone with goodwill.
-In order to be able to assess myself and the world around me well, I need my senses.
-I needed information/perceptions from healthy impulses/sensations that I couldn’t get through a restricted body on my own.
-This is a normal process because we are stuck in our own skin and feel the world out from within.
-And for so long as I did not intentionally and consciously intervene by using my own skills to practice my sense of touch and agility my perception was mainly based on my increasingly limited physical sensations.
+Thus it was hardly surprising that with goodwill alone, I couldn’t end my rheumatoid arthritis, a chronic inflammatory process with pain, swelling and causing deformations.
+To be able to assess myself and the world around me thoroughly, I needed my senses.
+I needed information/perceptions from healthy sentiences that I couldn’t get through a sick body on my own.
+This was a normal process because only from within we perceive the world outside.
+And for so long as I did not intentionally and consciously intervene by using my skills to practice my sense of touch and agility, my perception was mainly based on my increasingly limited physical sentiences.

 Intervention now meant to treat my body more cautious and prudent.
-In doing so I discovered that I could compensate for a lack of sense of touch, e.g. with deaf, swollen or aching hands and feet, by watching my movements and immediately whilst doing more to gain strength and to improve my posture.
-This allowed me to regulate them better and thus relieve my body – despite a limited sense of touch and a limited motion.
-As I thought, tried and practised activating my senses and combining my skills, I felt more and more about how much more comfortable my body feels to me as I keep myself unencumbered and move.
-This encouraged me to do everyday things in this better and healthier way.
+In doing so, I discovered that I could compensate for lack of sense of touch, e.g. with numb, swollen or aching hands and feet, by watching and my movements and by thinking about how I used my strength and shaped.
+So I could regulate both my movement and posture and thus relieve my body – despite my limited senses and motion.
+As I thought, tried and practised to activate my senses and to combine my skills, I felt how much more comfortable I was with my body when I kept myself unencumbered and moving.
+This encouraged me to do my everyday things in this better and healthier way.

-I decided to make every situation and every single handle my exercise and training in everything I was dealing with anyway.
-For example, when I moved, when I sat down, got up or ran, when I opened a faucet, took my jacket off the hook… I combined my body movement and posture with emotions, with imaginations and with my sensory sensations.
-I realized how much all these closely intertwined elements make up our dealings with ourselves.
+I decided to do exercise with every situation and every single work and trained with everything I was dealing with.
+When I moved around, for example, or when I sat down, got up or ran, when I opened a faucet, took my jacket off the hook.
+I combined my body movement and posture with emotions, with imaginations and with my sentiences.
+I realized how much all of them closely intertwined elements make up our dealings with ourselves.
 They direct our body movement and posture and at the same time are provoked by it again.

-This trained my prudence, improved my attention inside and out.
+I trained my prudence, improved my attention inside and out.
 My exercises changed me, made me more mindful of what I had done so far, overwhelmed me.
-I dismantled such harmful habits, for example by no longer abusing my body as an impact and impact tool or beast of burden.
+I dismantled such harmful habits, for example, by no longer abusing my body as an impact and impact tool or beast of burden.

-With my healing exercises, my finer, physical sensations became accessible to me again.
-This was important because it was precisely these finer sensations that act as warning signals of the body before and while overloading by using it incorrectly.
-And when, in addition to the clear sensations such as harsh pain, I also felt the finer and beginning discomfort, I also felt stress and my reaction to him so much more that I could break them down before they worked so strongly in me that I fell ill with it.
+With my HÜ-exercises, my finer, physical sensations became accessible to me again.
+A critical step because these more delicate sensations were the warning signals of my body before and while overloading by misusing it.
+And when, in addition to the clear sensations such as sharp pain, I also felt the finer and beginning discomfort, I also felt stress and my reaction to him so much more that I could break them down before they became so strong that I would fall ill.
 Such an internal early warning system against overload, inflammation and pain requires all senses.